 You need to know that the online learning requires a lot of independent studies.
 Very often your course will have no attendance day.
 For that reason, you should fit a profile of self-motivated, disciplined student.
 If you had a hard time with no structured activities or independent learning you should think twice before signing up for this course.
 In many occasions your course will lack any structure – even the dates of your exams will be something you will have to set up yourself.

 If you choose not to join the course attendance days or your courses don’t provide any, make sure you have a plenty gym experience under your belt.
 It needs to be said – online PT course is not for gym newbies.
 They are NOT for someone who just started their adventure with fitness.
 Most likely you won’t be shown any exercises.
 You’d better have experience using both resistance machines and free weights.
 You should know your basic cardio machines and stretches.
 Yes, there will be a lot of slides and video to learn form but there is a massive difference between seeing something and practising it.

 Course delivery differs from provider to provider.
-Some providers see this course as a completely online course – some present it as a blended learning (leaning more towards part-time format).
+Some providers see this course as a completely online course (which is not always ideal) – whilst some present it as a blended learning (combination of online and some workshop days).

 One of the common questions is – how will I pass my exams.
 You have four exams to pass before you get you PT diploma: Level 2 Gym Instructor (practical and theory) and Level 3 Personal Trainer (practical and theory).

 The theory part is rather straightforward.
-You can sit your exam in front of your computer and do the online test.
+With some providers, you can sit your exam in front of your computer and do the online test.
 Of course, providers use rather sophisticated software which prevents cheating so be aware of this especially if you think you can manipulate exam results doing them online.

-Some providers give you an option of joining part-time or full-time students on their exam day.
+Some providers give you an option of attending an exam day.
 Please be aware that there may be some additional costs.